House Democrats Pledge Passage Of Expanded Gun Background Checks Bill

 "When background checks are used, they keep guns out of the hands of people we all agree shouldn't have guns," said King.

 It would be the first major gun legislation to get a vote in the House since the 1994 crime bill that temporarily banned the manufacture and sale of certain semi-automatic firearms.
-The Senate has tried, and failed, in the years since to pass legislation affecting gun sales, background checks and gun safety, but the House continually side-stepped the issue due to a combination of Democratic inaction or Republican opposition.
+The Senate has tried, and failed, in the years since to pass legislation affecting gun sales, background checks and gun safety, but the House continually sidestepped the issue because of Democratic inaction or Republican opposition.

 In the nine years since Democrats last controlled the House, the mood on guns has changed on Capitol Hill.
-A combination of tragic mass shooting events since then — as well as elections that continue to edge out rural, conservative Democrats from the party — has resulted in a new House Democratic majority.
+A combination of mass shooting events since then, plus elections that continue to edge out rural, conservative Democrats from the party, has resulted in a new House Democratic majority.
 It is once again led by Speaker Nancy Pelosi, D-Calif., who is eager to take up gun legislation this year.

-There is also a large freshman class of Democrats who ran campaigns loudly advocating for tougher gun laws, including Rep. Jason Crow, D-Colo., who defeated incumbent GOP Rep. Mike Coffman in a Denver suburban district near the sight of the 1999 Columbine school shooting and the 2012 Aurora movie theater shooting.
+There is also a large freshman class of Democrats who ran campaigns loudly advocating for tougher gun laws, including Rep. Jason Crow, D-Colo., who defeated incumbent GOP Rep. Mike Coffman in a Denver suburban district near the site of the 1999 Columbine school shooting and the 2012 Aurora movie theater shooting.

+After a press conference with Pelosi and other House Democratic supporters, Giffords accompanied Thompson to the House floor to officially introduce the legislation.
 Democratic aides tell NPR top leaders intend to move the bill to the floor quickly.

 The National Rifle Association, a powerful gun rights advocacy group, opposes the Thompson-King legislation.

-"So-called universal background checks will never be universal because criminals do not comply with the law," said NRA spokeswoman Jennifer Baker, "Instead of looking for effective solutions that will deal with root cause of violent crime and save lives anti-gun politicians would rather score political points and push ineffective legislation that doesn't stop criminals from committing crimes."
+"So-called universal background checks will never be universal because criminals do not comply with the law," said NRA spokeswoman Jennifer Baker.
+"Instead of looking for effective solutions that will deal with root cause of violent crime and save lives, anti-gun politicians would rather score political points and push ineffective legislation that doesn't stop criminals from committing crimes."

-The NRA counters that universal background checks would not have prevented any of the mass shooting events in recent years where all of the firearms used were purchased legally, or because the background check system itself failed.
+The NRA counters that universal background checks would not have prevented any of the mass shooting events in recent years where all of the firearms used were purchased legally or because the background check system itself failed.

 NRA opposition makes it all but certain that the legislation will not clear the Senate or have the support of President Trump, an ally.